Your expert guide to street food in Mérida, Mexico

 ✔️ Learn about Mérida culture and night life

 Ice creams are taken very seriously in Mexico and Mérida is no exception.
-When it’s hot for so much of the year everyone eats ice cream all of the time.
+When it’s hot for so much of the year, ice cream is an ‘all of the time’ kind of thing.

 🍦Helado = ice cream (it’s easy to get non-dairy ice cream, often called nieve)